Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 ```

 <p></p>
 We now have a file that we can pass to john IOT crack the hashes.
-Using john is another lesson but you can see all the flags by using the <kbd>-h<kbd> flag.
+Using john is another lesson but you can see all the flags by using the <kbd>-h</kbd> flag.
 <br>
 The command we will use is:
 <p></p>